I'm a member

 Magnetoencephalography (MEG) is a noninvasive functional imaging technique in which weak magnetic forces are recorded externally.
 When this information is superimposed on an anatomic image of the brain, typically an MRI scan, the image is referred to as magnetic source imaging (MSI).
 This technique has been studied for identifying “eloquent” areas of the brain for neurosurgical planning and for use in localization of epileptic foci.

 MEG is a noninvasive functional imaging technique in which the weak magnetic forces associated with the electrical activity of the brain are recorded externally.
 Using mathematical modeling, the recorded data are then analyzed to provide an estimated location of the electrical activity.
-This information can be superimposed on an anatomic image of the brain, typically a MRI, to produce a functional/anatomic image of the brain, referred to as magnetic source imaging or MSI.
-The primary advantage of MSI is that, while the conductivity and thus measurement of electrical activity as recorded by the EEG is altered by surrounding brain structures, the magnetic fields are not.
+This information can be superimposed on an anatomic image of the brain, typically a MRI scan, to produce a functional/anatomic image of the brain, referred to as magnetic source imaging or MSI.
+The primary advantage of MSI is that, while the conductivity and thus measurement of electrical activity as recorded by the electroencephalogram is altered by surrounding brain structures, the magnetic fields are not.
 Therefore, MSI permits a high-resolution image.

 The technique is sophisticated.
-Detection of the weak magnetic fields depends on gradiometer detection coils coupled to SQUIDs (superconducting quantum interference device), which in turn require a specialized room, shielded from other magnetic sources.
+Detection of the weak magnetic fields requires gradiometer detection coils coupled to a superconducting quantum interference device, which requires a specialized room, shielded from other magnetic sources.
 Mathematical modeling programs based on idealized assumptions are then used to translate the detected signals into functional images.
-In its early evolution, clinical applications were limited by the use of only one detection coil requiring lengthy imaging times, which, because of body movement, were also difficult to coordinate with the MRI.
-However, more recently the technique has evolved to multiple detection coils in an array that can provide data more efficiently over a wide extracranial region.
+In its early evolution, clinical applications were limited by the use of only one detection coil requiring lengthy imaging times, which, because of body movement, were also difficult to match with the MRI.
+However, more recently, the technique has evolved to multiple detection coils in an array that can provide data more efficiently over a wide extracranial region.